rmanivannan/nodejs-mongodb-rest-api/README.md

 }
 ```
 Here you go ☺ , AUTH Token is created.
 You can user this access token to acccess other APIs.

+#### Note:
+Could be helpful for learning but current version may not suitable for PROD(yet to explore)
+feel free criticize, suggest & log bug if any